alekshura/SourceConfig/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/alekshura/SourceConfig)

 # Introduction
-`SourceConfig` is a code generator for objects that buit using `*.json` configuration files: when developer adds some file or new properties to existng json configuration file the POCO objects for this configuration generated.
+`SourceConfig` is a code generator for objects that are built on `*.json` configuration files: when developer adds some file or new properties to existng json configuration file the POCO objects for this configuration generated.

 It is based on [Source Generators](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.md) feature